-To determine the biostimulant activity of the microalgal extracts, 50 mL of the homogenized biomass solution, with an initial concentration of 40 g L-1 of dry biomass (obtained by applying each HPH condition), were transferred to 100 mL Erlenmeyer flasks and incubated at 30 °C for 2 hours with magnetic stirring at 300 rpm in a heating magnetic stirrer (Multimix Heat D, Ovan, Spain).
-The extracts were centrifugated at 10835 g for 5 min (Micro-centrifuge Minispin[®]plus, Eppendorf, with an F-45-12-11 rotor) and the supernatants were collected and diluted to 1, 0.5 and 0.1 g L-1 to carry out bioassays for quantifying the germination index of the seeds in contact with each extract.
+To determine the biostimulant activity of the microalgal extracts, 50 mL of the homogenized biomass solution, with an initial concentration of 40 g L-1 dry biomass (obtained by applying each HPH condition), were transferred to 100 mL Erlenmeyer flasks and incubated at 30 °C for 2 h with magnetic stirring at 300 rpm on a magnetic heating-plate stirrer (Multimix Heat D, Ovan, Spain).
+The extracts were centrifuged at 10835 g for 5 min (Micro-centrifuge Minispin®plus, Eppendorf, with an F-45-12-11 rotor) and the supernatants were collected and diluted to 1, 0.5 and 0.1 g L-1; these were used to perform the bioassays for quantifying the germination index of the seeds in contact with each extract.

-In each experiment 100 tested watercress seeds (Lepidium sativum, L., Sonnentor) were placed on Whatman No 5 filter papers in four sterilized 90 mm Petri dishes and then treated with 8 mL of distilled water (the control) or the extracts resulting from each treatment condition (a pressure of between 200-800 bar and from 1-5 passes).
-Seeds were allowed to grow for 3 days at 24°C in darkness and then free Image J software was used to measure the seed length in each case.
+In each experiment, 100 tested watercress seeds (Lepidium sativum L., Sonnentor) were placed on Whatman No 5 filter papers in four sterilized 90 mm Petri dishes and then treated with 8 mL of either distilled water (the control) or the extracts resulting from each treatment condition (a pressure of between 200 and 800 bar and from 1 to 5 passes).
+The seeds were allowed to grow for 3 days at 24 °C in the dark.
+Then, free Image J software was used to measure the seed length in each case.
 All measurements were duplicated.
-Finally, the germination index of each sample was determined by the following equation:
+Finally, the germination index of each sample was determined using the following equation:

-$$GI(\%) = \frac{G L}{Gw Lw} 100 (equation 1)$$
+$$GI(\%) = \frac{G^{}L}{Gw^{}Lw}^{}100$$ (1)

-where G and L are the number of germinated seeds and their length in the case of the microalgal extracts, and Gw and Lw have the same parameters but are for the control (distilled water).
+where G and L are the number of germinated seeds and their length, in the case of the microalgal extracts, and Gw and Lw are the same parameters but for the control (distilled water).

-The data shown in the biostimulant activity experiments are, therefore, the results from measuring 200 seeds for each condition.
+The data shown for the biostimulant activity experiments are, therefore, the results from measuring 200 seeds for each treatment condition.